Building 10x software teams

 • Let the team figure out how to achieve these goals on their own.
 As the expression goes, “Hire smart people and then let them tell you what to do.”

 • Lots of flow time.
-One way this worked was scheduling all meetings for before 10am or after 4pm.
+One way this has worked was scheduling all meetings for before 10am or after 4pm.
 Yes, all meetings.
 The other way was when everybody was working remotely during COVID, and online meeting culture hadn’t established itself yet.
 Amazingly, giving people time to do their work without distractions makes them more productive…

 The human side